 The sub-fund's investment strategy pursues an overall ESG approach in which the sustainable orientation of the sub-fund is to be ensured by taking into account various sustainability indicators.
-The general investment strategy of the sub-fund is described in "The sub-fund at a glance - Quoniam Funds Selection SICAV - Equities Climate Transition" of this Sales Prospectus under the heading "Investment policy".
+The general investment strategy of the sub-fund is described in "The sub-fund at a glance - Quoniam Funds Selection SICAV - Global Credit" of this Sales Prospectus under the heading "Investment policy".

 First of all, we exclude companies from the investment universe based on their controversial business practices or activities as part of ESG screening.
 The criteria are approved by our SI Committee and reviewed on a quarterly basis.
 Among the criteria is the exclusion of manufacturers of controversial weapons.
-For example, securities of companies that seriously violate the principles of the UN Global Compact or that generate a defined share of their turnover from the production of coal and electricity or tobacco are also excluded.
+Securities of companies that seriously violate the principles of the UN Global Compact or that generate a defined share of their turnover through the production of coal or tobacco are also excluded.

 With ESG integration, sustainability scores are taken into account in portfolio construction.
 For example, by targeting the companies with a better ESG profile or lower carbon footprint, we reduce the sub-fund's ESG risk.
-The CO2 intensity of the shares of the sub-fund (market value weighted) shall be at least 10% lower than the CO2 intensity of MSCI World.

 In our investment process, we are able to optimise these sustainability scores and in doing so take all key indicators into account at the same time.